katehara/Twitter-Data-Stream/README.md

 # Twitter-Data-Stream

-Collecting data from twitter via tweepy for SQL & NoSQL DBs
+Collecting data from twitter via tweepy for SQL & NoSQL DBs<br>

-Streaming data using stream API and store to PostgreSQL Database Collecting data using search API and store to JSON file Extract data from JSON file to store in MongoDB using PyMongo
+Streaming data using stream API and store to PostgreSQL Database<br>
+Collecting data using search API and store to JSON file<br>
+Extract data from JSON file to store in MongoDB using PyMongo<br>